Skip to main content

 Broccoli

-Broccoli is surprisingly easy to grow in a hydroponic system, and it can be grown in any season.
+Broccoli is surprisingly easy to grow in a hydroponic system, and it can grow in any season.
 It grows fairly quickly, being ready to harvest in only a few months.
 Broccoli is naturally a cool weather crop, and it begins to bolt when temperatures reach 70 degrees Fahrenheit.
-This preference for cooler temperatures, even compared to other cool weather vegetables, makes it a great choice if you like to keep your home on the chilly side.
+This preference for cooler temperatures, even compared to other cool-weather vegetables, makes it a great choice if you like to keep your home on the chilly side.

 It needs 14 to 16 hours of light a day, but be sure your grow lights aren’t too close to the broccoli, as they can heat the air.
 The main thing to consider when growing broccoli is spacing.
 They need at least a foot of room to grow properly.